Troubleshooting Scenarios for Issues with the Cato Client

 Challenge

-Antivirus software can identify the Cato VPN Client traffic as malicious and by mistake block the VPN traffic.
+Antivirus software can identify the Cato VPN Client traffic as malicious and, by mistake, block the VPN traffic.

 Solution